 3. FARMED ATLANTIC SALMON ARE ARTIFICIALLY COLORED.

 Atlantic Salmon are available in a variety orange and red hues because they have to be artificially colored.
 Just like the paint supply store, fish farmers are given swatches of orange and red so they can choose their ideal shade of fish flesh.
-Atlantic Salmon need to be artificially colored because of the diet they receive at the farm.
+How do they get the color?
+Their diet!

 WILD SALMON DIET

 Wild salmon have pink/orange meat because their diet of krill and shrimp are high in pink/orange pigments called carotenoids.
 These naturally occurring carotenoids color the salmon's flesh pink (carotenoids in brine shrimp are also the reason why flamingos are pink!).

 ATLANTIC SALMON DIET